ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 title: Multichain Proposals
 ---

-This is a living document which represents the current process guidelines for developing and advancing multichain Uniswap Governance Proposals.
+This is a living document which represents the current process guidelines for developing and advancing multichain governance proposals for Uniswap.
 It was last updated March 2025.

 ## Introduction

-Uniswap V3 has now been deployed across 24 blockchain networks, including many Layer 2 chains.
+Uniswap governance is deployed on mainnet and executes proposals on mainnet.
+However, Uniswap V3 has been deployed to 24 blockchain networks and counting, and there exists a need for governance to create and execute proposals on these chains.
-However, because Uniswap governance (using GovernorBravo and its associated Timelock contract) executes approved proposals on Ethereum mainnet, implementing changes on these other blockchains requires some extra steps in the proposals' executable code.

-For a proposal to successfully enact changes on a non-mainnet chain, the proposal's code must transmit the necessary code to effect the change on the specific target chain for execution.
-A variety of mechanisms are used on the individual non-mainnet chains to receive the proposal code, although in some cases, similar or even identical communication methods and contracts are used to bridge proposals from Ethereum mainnet to the target chain.

-This document provides a detailed guide on constructing such proposals for each target non-mainnet chain, including Solidity code snippets for each general approach.
+This document will serve as a guide on constructing such proposals for various non-mainnet chains.
+It includes code snippets written as Foundry scripts, so delegates with experience can install dependencies (forge-std, uniswap-v3-core, and uniswap-v3-periphery) and run the code via `forge script`.
-The code snippets are written as Forge/Foundry scripts, and assume they are being run on the Forge platform, in a code repository with the necessary libraries (forge-std, uniswap-v3-core, and uniswap-v3-periphery) imported.

 It is important to note that the code provided here is a general template and may require modification to suit the specific requirements of the target chain.

-Of the 24 chains where Uniswap V3 is deployed there are 10 chains that are OP Stack based and use an `L1CrossDomainMessenger` contract for bridging proposals.
+Of the 24 chains where Uniswap V3 is deployed:

-There are 6 chains that use Wormhole for bridging proposals.
+- 10 OP Stack chains bridge proposals via an `L1CrossDomainMessenger` contract.
+- 6 chains bridge proposals using Wormhole.
-The remaining 8 chains use a variety of other methods for bridging proposals, all described below.
+- The remaining chains use a variety of other methods for bridging proposals, described below.
-The table below contains links to the various proposal methods for each chain.

 | Chain(s)      | Proposal Method                                       |
 | ------------- | ----------------------------------------------------- |